Roddy McDowall

-(1963), The Greatest Story Ever Told (1965), That Darn Cat!
-(1965), Inside Daisy Clover (1965), Bedknobs and Broomsticks (1971), The Poseidon Adventure (1972), Funny Lady (1975), The Black Hole (1979), Fright Night (1985) and its sequel Fright Night Part 2 (1988), Overboard (1987), Shakma (1990) and A Bug's Life (1998).
-He was a frequent guest star on many television series, and won an Emmy Award for a 1961 episode of NBC Sunday Showcase.
+He subsequently appeared in a variety of film and television roles, notably as Cornelius and Caesar in the Planet of the Apes films (1968–73) and Galen in the spin-off television series, and in The Greatest Story Ever Told (1965), Bedknobs and Broomsticks (1971), The Poseidon Adventure (1972), The Legend of Hell House (1973), The Fantastic Journey (1977), Fright Night (1985), "Overboard (1987) A Bug's Life (1998), and as the voice of Jervis Tetch / Mad Hatter in the DC Animated Universe.

 McDowall served in various positions on the board of governors for the Academy of Motion Picture Arts and Sciences and the selection committee for the Kennedy Center Honors, contributing to various charities related to the film industry and film preservation.
-He was a founding member of the National Film Preservation Board in 1989, and represented the Screen Actors Guild on that board until his death.
-Aside from his acting career, McDowall was active as a photographer and journalist, particularly of celebrities.
-For his contributions to the film and television industry, he received a star on the Hollywood Walk of Fame.
+He was a founding member of the National Film Preservation Board and represented the Screen Actors Guild on that board until his death.
+He was also active as a photographer and journalist.

 Early life

-McDowall was born at 204 Herne Hill Road, Herne Hill, London, the only son of London-born Thomas Andrew McDowall (1896–1978), a merchant seaman of distant Scottish descent, and his Irish wife Winifred (née Corcoran).
+McDowall was born in Herne Hill, London, the only son of Thomas Andrew McDowall (1896–1978), a merchant seaman, and his Irish wife Winifred (née Corcoran).
 Both of his parents were enthusiastic about the theatre.
 McDowall and his elder sister, Virginia, were raised in their mother's Catholic faith.
 He attended St Joseph's College, Beulah Hill, Upper Norwood, a Roman Catholic secondary school in London.

 Career

 British films

-After appearing as a child model as a baby, McDowall appeared in several films as a boy.
-After winning an acting prize in a school play at age nine, he started appearing in films: Murder in the Family (1938), I See Ice (1938) with George Formby, John Halifax (1938), and Scruffy (1938).
+After appearing as a child model as a baby, and winning an acting prize in a school play at age nine, McDowell started appearing in films, including I See Ice (1938) with George Formby and Hey!

-McDowall appeared in Convict 99 (1938) and Hey!
 Hey!
-USA (1938) with Will Hay, Yellow Sands (1938), The Outsider (1939), Murder Will Out (1939), Dead Man's Shoes (1940), Just William (1940), Saloon Bar (1940), You Will Remember (1941), and This England (1941).
+USA (1938) with Will Hay.